 2010 April Alan Brownjohn, Peter Daniels, Mary Michaels

-2010 October Murray Bodo, Sue Rose, Susan Utting
+2010 October Murray Bodo (from the USA), Sue Rose, Susan Utting

 2010 November Tim Dooley, Rosemary Norman, Penelope Shuttle